🎮

 32blit becomes much easier to judge once it is forced into the same room as Digi RetroBoy, PicoSystem, and Retroid Pocket 3.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 32blit versus Digi RetroBoy is interesting because more powerful is the obvious angle.
 Compared with 32blit, Digi RetroBoy makes the more obvious play for readers who care about more powerful.
 Digi RetroBoy is tracked around 104.0.
 Its overall rating is ⭐️⭐️.
 32blit versus PicoSystem is interesting because more powerful is the obvious angle.
 From another angle, compared with 32blit, PicoSystem makes the more obvious play for readers who care about more powerful.
 PicoSystem is tracked around £58.50 ($79.90).
-In practice, its overall rating is <⭐️.
+That said, its overall rating is <⭐️.
 32blit versus Retroid Pocket 3 is interesting because more powerful is the obvious angle.
 If 32blit feels almost right but not quite, Retroid Pocket 3 is the sort of nearby detour that can completely change the shortlist.
 Retroid Pocket 3 is tracked around $120 (2 GB RAM) $130 (3 GB RAM).
-That said, its overall rating is ?¼.
+In practice, its overall rating is ?¼.

 Niche but interesting fit is not just a catchy label here.
 It is the cleanest shorthand for why this device deserves attention.
 The practical feature mix still gives it a recognizable lane.
 The main caution remains price, underpowered, no shoulder buttons, no headphone jack, homebrew only.